 The arrangement of terms for the Faculty of Law is as under:

 The term “working days” mean the days on which the lectures are delivered.
 If a student remains absent even for a single lecture of a day, he/she will be treated as absent for the whole day.
-Sending up a student for the University examination shall depend on:
+Appearing for University examination by the student shall depend on:

 1. Required attendance